 Skin isn’t the only organ that can feel the effects of cold weather.
-Here’s how to pamper your peepers.
+Here’s how to pamper your dry eyes in winter.

-Just as cold weather can dry out skin and make it itchy and uncomfortable, it can do the same to another part of body: the eyes.
+Just as cold weather can dry out the skin and make it itchy and uncomfortable, it can do the same to another part of the body: the eyes.

 During the winter months, the air — outside and indoors — is typically dry.
-The lack of moisture makes the surface of the eyes drier and causes irritation, itching and discomfort.
-People who wear contact lenses or those with chronic allergies are especially likely to notice that their eyes feel dry and uncomfortable in the winter.
+The lack of moisture makes the surface of the eyes drier and causes irritation, itching, and discomfort.
+People who wear contact lenses or those with chronic allergies are especially likely to notice their dry eyes in the winter.

-Eight tips for preventing or soothing dry, itchy eyes in winter:
+Eight tips for preventing or soothing dry eyes in winter:

 1. Blink.
 Blinking and closing the eyes redistributes and establishes a tear film over the front of your eyes, which improves vision, comfort and lubrication.